danialgoodwin/dev/note/readme.md

 ## Books ##
 (These link to other places within this repository.)

+- [The Design of Everyday Things](https://github.com/danialgoodwin/dev/blob/master/note/book--the-design-of-everyday-things.md): Only design-experts wouldn't need to read this book, and that's probably because they have already read it.
+Developers, if you have one design book to read (outside your platform-specifics), then this is the one to choose.
-- [The Inner Game of Tennis](https://github.com/danialgoodwin/dev/blob/master/note/book--the-design-of-everyday-things.md): This is a great read if you have played any sport and have ever wondered why you play good one day and bad the next.
+- [The Inner Game of Tennis](https://github.com/danialgoodwin/dev/blob/master/note/book--the-inner-game-of-tennis.md)): This is a great read if you have played any sport and have ever wondered why you play good one day and bad the next.
 This book may help you have a more consistent and higher-level gameplay.

 ## Motivation ##